 Hit and Run Car Accidents

 Roughly 11% of all reported traffic accidents in the US, and nearly 20% of all pedestrian deaths caused by a car accident, end up with at least one party fleeing the scene.
-Sadly, the number of hit & run fatalities is on the rise according to the NHTSA, with 1449 reported hit &run fatalities in 2011, up from 1274 just two years prior.
-In Los Angeles in 2009, hit and run accidents accounted for nearly half of all car crashed, according to LA Weekly.
+Sadly, the number of hit & run fatalities is on the rise according to the NHTSA.

-Learn more about hit and run accident settlements
+Learn more about hit and run accidents and settlements

 Parking Lot Accidents

-While the majority of parking lot accidents are minor, result in nothing more than a dent and an inconvenience, sometimes parking lot accidents can be devastating.
-This is especially true when a car strikes a pedestrian or is driving at excessively high speeds for a parking lot.
+The majority of parking lot accidents are minor, resulting in nothing more than a dent and an inconvenience.
+But sometimes parking lot accidents can be devastating.
+If a car strikes a pedestrian or crashes into another vehicle while traveling at unsafe speeds, the consequences can be steep.

-Learn more about parking lot car accident settlements
+Learn more about parking lot car accidents and settlements

 In short, yes.
 You as a passenger in the vehicle have the same right to sue for your injuries as the driver.
 But as the passenger, you cannot be found at fault for the accident.
 This situation can result in some uncomfortable negotiations; if the driver of the vehicle in which the passenger was riding caused the crash, the passenger may file a lawsuit against their own friend or relative in most states.
 But you should remember that usually any settlement or pay out will come from the driver’s insurance policy and not from their own funds.